gadmiraal/Generative-AI-for-bio-molecule-design-notes/Master Thesis/MSc Thesis Scenarios for All-atom representation.md

 Use a transformer which can translate between masked/noised sequence and the protein sequence Use masking/categorical noise

+transformer translates a partially masked sentence to a normal sentence?
 ### Different experimental variables
 #### Architecture
 - Transformer